CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 We will discuss each of these in more detail as we proceed, but it’s essential to recognize that none exist in isolation.
 Each has the potential to impact the other considerations, which can substantially affect the ultimate acquisition strategy and solution.
 Understanding these conditions and considerations as they apply to your acquisition and Product Vision is key to effective planning.

-## The Acquisition Plan and Lean Canvas Approach
+## The acquisition plan and Lean Canvas approach

 ![checklist](https://github.com/usds/ditap-curriculum-update/blob/1c4a5281ca50ea90dd710da72aa253d69c88e334/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Module-3-Media/checklist.png?raw=true)

 As you know, planning is an essential part of the acquisition process, and this is particularly true in digital services acquisitions.
 The Federal Acquisition Regulation (FAR) requires that some acquisition planning be accomplished and documented for every acquisition, consistent with the size and complexity of the procurement.
 And let’s admit it, we have all seen the acquisition plan, and some of the other required items in the contract file, as “check the box” items.
 You complete them because you have to, but you might not put a lot of effort into them.
 When purchasing digital services, however, your acquisition plan assumes a new level of importance.
 Do not take it lightly.
 This is where the lean canvas tool can help.

-## Using the Lean Canvas Approach
+## Using the Lean Canvas approach

 You were introduced to this tool in **Module 1**.
 In this module, you will put this tool into action.
 The Lean Acquisition Canvas is a concise way to capture the key points of an acquisition strategy or plan, providing a high-level overview of the acquisition.
 The concept of using lean approaches originates from the Lean Startup methodology.
 This approach was initially designed to create and manage startups, enabling them to quickly bring products to customers’ hands through an efficient “build-measure-learn” cycle.
 The methodology is called “lean” for a reason; it favors testing and experimenting over elaborate upfront planning.